 However even I prefer liquid soap and I am known for being into extreme frugal living, so I totally understand why you would prefer a soap dispenser.

 If using liquid soap then invest in a good, solid soap dispenser with a shorter neck.
-This is my first choice as it looks great and it’s not too big.
-I hate huge soap dispensers!

 You can also wrap clear rubber bands around the neck to keep it from dispensing too much soap.